yutakahirano/fetch-with-streams/streaming-upload.md

    The encoding and compression is done on-the-fly: we don't need to wait for the entire body to be encoded and compressed before starting sending.

-Without this feature, web developers typically need to do one (or more) for the
+Without this feature, web developers typically need to do one (or more) of the followings to implement the equivalent:
-followings:

  - Split the stream into multiple chunks and make a fetch for each chunk.
 This is generally bad for performance, and it is difficult to figure out the optimal